As a service, the University Bible Church College Group provides free rides between church and the UCLA dorms!

 - to teach the life skill of “how to handle oneself in a kitchen!”

-Fall, Winter, and Spring quarter, we provide rides to and from the De Neve turnaround at the UCLA dorms for Friday night (7 PM) and Sunday service (11 AM).
+Fall, Winter, and Spring quarter, we provide rides to and from the De Neve turnaround at the UCLA dorms for Sunday service (11 AM).

 If you’re planning on joining us, please call us at least 20 minutes before scheduled pick up.